waltje/MESHSTICK/README.md

 # MESHSTICK

-If you are self assembling the board you can view the interactive BOM here below
+If you are assembling the board yourself you can view the interactive BOM here below

 iBOM